 Ice conditions, wildlife, temperature and price are all factors that vary depending on travel dates.
 The chart provides an overview of seasonality considerations.

 For example, very icy conditions at the beginning of the season mean you cannot reach the Polar Circle, however, the tradeoffs are stunningly beautiful and pristine landscapes as few people will have reached that spot yet.
 If you are a photographer, this could be a fantastic option for you.
 On the other hand, if you are an adventurer who wants to tick of having reached the Antarctic Polar Circle, then the first voyage of the season is not the right choice as pack ice will not have melted enough to allow for the journey so far south.

 Antarctica Seasonality Chart

 Don’t worry, we will make this much easier than it sounds!
 The info-graph below is designed to give a simple overview of the four main routes on offer – Classic Antarctica, Antarctica & Polar Circle, Antarctica + Falklands + South Georgia, and Complete Antarctica.
 We have listed out the main wildlife and geographic highlights of each option as well as provided you with an idea of how many nights you will need for your chosen expedition.
-Continue reading below the chart for an in-depth explanation of route options.
+Continue reading below the chart for an in-depth explanation.